What is Mini-FLOTAC?

 Using a sensitivity of 25 EPG, we are missing half of the cattle that are currently shedding 12.5 EPG.
 Consequently, each count that we currently call ‘zero’ could potentially really be shedding 337,500 eggs per day.

-There is a lack of expertise in interpretation of test results.
+There is a real challenge in interpretation of cattle test results.
 Unfortunately, this accounts for the reason why adoption of WECs in cattle is low compared to sheep.

 Current treatments are failing, but our understanding of the ‘status quo’ is limited by very blunt tools.
-The WAAVP guidelines state that for valid statistical analysis we should start at 300 EPG average across a mob of 15 head.
+The WAAVP guidelines state that for valid statistical analysis we should observe 90 eggs in the control group, which is why we usually start at 300 EPG average across a mob of 15 head.
 Obviously one must establish these numbers prior to drenching.

 In sheep this is reasonably easy to do.
 Yet in cattle it is difficult to attain.
 Many studies have come adrift because they could not reach the required level.
 Forget about even the compromise of 200 EPG.

-Recent statistical interpretation over shows that it is not necessary to have these high levels pre-drench.
-Instead, you must increase numbers (preferably to 15 head per group or greater) and have more sensitive methods.
+Recent statistical interpretation however shows that it is not necessary to have these high levels pre-drench.
+Instead, you simply increase numbers (preferably to 15 head per group or greater) and have more sensitive methods.
 Obviously, the greater the sensitivity, the better!

 Knowing the worm egg count means you know the level of contamination on pasture.
 Research shows that the metabolic and production cost to the animal is twofold.
 Firstly, the cost comes from battling established parasites or due to parasite-induced lack of appetite.
 Then also the cost comes from the immune challenge to larvae on pasture.